allegheny-college-expressioneers/slides/hello-variables/slides.md

 42.0
 ```

-This is because in Python all results of division, even integer division, are typed as floating-point numbers.
+This is because in Python all results of division are typed as floating-point numbers.